scummvm/scummvm/doc/docportal/using_scummvm/adding_games.rst

     `fre:ac <https://www.freac.org/>`_ is a multi-platform, open-source software, with the ability to both rip CDs and convert audio between .mp3, .ogg, .flac and .wav formats.

+Place the converted audio files in the same folder that contains the other game datafiles.

 .. _macgames: